Bhumbra/CLAS/README.md

 It may be necessary to modify maketest or maketest.gcc5 to include the relevant paths to OpenBLAS for a given system.
-For a fair test, please use the most recent stable release (OpenBLAS 0.2.19), because it appears OpenBLAS 0.2.20 kills all other multithreaded libraries running from the same executable although I'm sure the authors will correct soon.
+For a fair test, please use the most recent stable release (OpenBLAS 0.2.19), because it appears OpenBLAS 0.2.20 kills all other multithreaded libraries running from the same executable although I'm hopeful the authors will correct this soon.
+Please also note that I've so far only coded SSE4 assembler and therefore for now CLAS will inherently be disadvantaged in comparison to BLAS implementations adopting AVX2 instructions for Intel architectures that support them (e.g. Haswell etc...).

 USAGE
 -----